Gray Atkins: 2019–2022

 Chelsea's hopes to escape Gray are dashed when she becomes pregnant and gives birth to a son, called Jordan.
 Although she agrees to allow Gray assist in raising her child, she tells Whitney that she still intends to bring him to justice for what happened to Chantelle.
 Kheerat tries to persuade Gray to confess about Chantelle, resulting in a fight where Kheerat knocks Gray unconscious.
 When Tina's body is discovered a few days later, Whitney begins to suspect that Gray also killed her.
-She tells Mick and Shirley of her theory, and they both believe it — not just because they have suspicions about Gray, but also because Whitney clarifies her second theory, which holds that Grey had killed Chantelle after abusing her.
+She tells Mick and Shirley of her theory, and they both believe it — not just because they have suspicions about Gray, but also because Whitney clarifies her second theory, which holds that Gray had killed Chantelle after abusing her.
 Gray begins to fear that his arrest is inevitable, so he plans to escape with his children and Chelsea.

 Gray confesses to Chelsea that he murdered Chantelle before he almost chokes Chelsea to death when he learns she has recorded his confession to the police.
 When the police then break into his home, he flees.
 Gray then visits Chantelle's mother, Karen (Lorraine Stanley) to pick up his kids, but Karen refuses to let him take the children and informs the police of his presence, so Gray runs to The Queen Victoria, where Mick and Shirley attack Gray for murdering Tina.
 Gray is then chased to a railway bridge by Whitney.
 Not wanting to go to prison, Gray attempts suicide by jumping, but Whitney stops him, determined to see justice served.
-He tries to goad Whitney into letting him go by confessing to Kush's murder, but it doesn't work and when Whitney nearly loses her grip, Mitch intervenes by helping her force Gray up to safety before Gray is arrested for his crimes and sent to prison.
+He tries to goad Whitney into letting him go by confessing to Kush's murder, but it doesn't work and when Whitney nearly loses her grip, Mitch intervenes by helping her force Gray up to safety before Gray is arrested for his crimes and sent to prison for life.